HB9IIU/ESP32-ISS-Tracker/README.md

    - The TFT screen will display a splash image.
    - The ESP32 will connect to Wi-Fi and start retrieving ISS tracking data.
    - The screen will update with real-time information about the ISS.

 ---

-## How It Works

-1. **Retrieve TLE Data**: The tracker fetches Two-Line Element (TLE) data for the ISS from online APIs.
-2. **Predict Satellite Passes**: Using the **Sgp4** library, it calculates upcoming passes for the observer's location.
-3. **Render Visualizations**: The TFT display shows live satellite data, including passes, azimuth, elevation, and more.

----